- Staff Senate members will consist of Academic Division staff who have been employed by UVA for a minimum of one year as of August 1.

 Past co-chairs will serve a one-year term on the executive committee in an advisory capacity.

-Senate Co-Chair Elections – Nominations and Election Procedures
+Senate Co-Chair and Director Elections Procedures

-- The Executive Committee will be responsible for generating a list of potential co-chair candidates.
+- The Executive Committee will be responsible for generating a list of potential co-chair and director candidates.
 Self-nominations, nominations from the committee itself, and nominations from senators are all acceptable avenues for identifying potential co-chair nominees.